 Creative Corrections Education Foundation – CCEF is a 501c3 non-profit that provides scholarship opportunities to qualified young adults generally between the ages of 18-27 who have a parent incarcerated or on parole in the United States, when funding is available.
 Qualified applicants are placed on a waiting list and when monetary donations are received, scholarships or financial aid are awarded yearly.

-These scholarships are awarded in the United States only and can be awarded for accredited undergraduate colleges and trade schools only.
+The children of incarcerated scholarships are awarded in the United States only and can be awarded for accredited undergraduate colleges and trade schools only.